 #11 Best Boutique Hotel for a Private Getaway: Washington School House, Park City

-This luxury boutique hotel, located in Park City, Utah, combines the laid-back feeling of being on your own with the luxurious amenities that you would find at resort-style hotels.
+This luxury boutique hotel in Park City, Utah, combines the laid-back feeling of being on your own with the luxurious amenities you would find at resort-style hotels.

 If you book a room here, you can enjoy the relaxing fire crackling in the dark of night, the sunshine glinting off the outdoor pool’s surface, or eating a mouthwatering lunch prepared by talented chefs who use only the freshest of ingredients.

-After having opened as a school in 1889, this place has tons of history – and you can be a part of something bigger than yourself by booking one of the 12 spectacular rooms or suites to fit your needs!
+After opening as a school in 1889, this place has tons of history – and you can be a part of something bigger than yourself by booking one of the 12 spectacular rooms or suites to fit your needs!

 #12 Best for Wild West Views: Amangiri, Canyon Point

-Featuring over 600 acres of private land for you to explore and gaze upon as you wake up in the morning, this resort makes you feel like you are living in the Wild West – with all the comforts of a luxury resort, of course.
+Featuring over 600 acres of private land for you to explore and gaze upon as you wake up in the morning, this resort makes you feel like you are living in the Wild West – with all the comforts of a luxury resort.

 Featuring views of the nearby mesas, gorges, and canyons, you can take in the sights as you wake up in one of the tented pavilions, suites, or homes.

-Using Navajo-inspired foods and serving them outside on the Fireside pavilion and offering Hozho healing to promote peace and balance in all guests, this resort is ideal for those who want to unwind and detox from our digital-heavy world.
+Using Navajo-inspired foods, serving them outside on the Fireside pavilion, and offering Hozho healing to promote peace and balance in all guests, this resort is ideal for those who want to unwind and detox from our digital-heavy world.

 #13 Best for Visiting Zion National Park: East Zion Resort, Orderville

-Located just 25 miles away from Zion National Park, this is the perfect place to stay if you are thinking of doing some hiking in the incredible park during your weekend getaway!
+Located just 25 miles from Zion National Park, this is the perfect place to stay if you consider hiking in the incredible park during your weekend getaway!

-The tiny houses all contain plenty of outdoor space, with a few of the houses containing up to 2 bedrooms, 3 beds, and one bathroom for tons of indoor and outdoor space.
-Not to mention, the tiny houses #5 and #6 contain a rooftop deck for you to sit and enjoy the sunrise and sunset.
+The tiny houses all contain plenty of outdoor space, with a few houses containing up to 2 bedrooms, three beds, and one bathroom for tons of indoor and outdoor space.
+The tiny houses #5 and #6 contain a rooftop deck for you to sit and enjoy the sunrise and sunset.

 #14 Best for Exploring Arches National Park: Under Canvas, Moab